 Chose a Clear Job Title

-This will help a candidate to quickly decide whether-or-not your posting is relevant to them whilst also helping to widen your reach on search engines.
+This will help a candidate quickly decide whether or not your posting is relevant to them whilst also helping to widen your reach on search engines.
 A good tip for pharma job postings is to not rely on abbreviations alone.
 If you are going to use them, include a full job title too to prevent restricting your reach.

 Include Important Keywords

 Incorporate keywords into the title of your posting as well as throughout where appropriate.
-Not only will this improve your reach in terms of SEO, but it will also make sure that when potential applicants are scanning your posting, they can clearly see the relevance of the role to them and their expertise.
+Not only will this improve your reach in terms of SEO, but it will also make sure that when potential applicants are scanning your posting, they can clearly see the relevance of the role to them.